schollz/goagrep/README.md

 ```

 # Run
-To use, you first must build a database of words (here using a tuple size of 3):
+To use, you first must build a database of words (here using a subset size of 3):

 ```
-$ ./go-string-matching* testlist newdb 3
+$ ./go-string-matching* testlist words.db 3
 Finished building db
 ```

 And then you can match any of the words using:

 ```
-$ ./go-string-matching* newdb "heroes" heroine|||3
+$ ./go-string-matching* words.db "heroes"
+heroine|||3
 ```